tenzir/tenzir/doc/vast.1.md

   *import* *format* [*arguments*]

 Imports data in a specific *format* on standard input and send it to a node.
-This command is a shorthand for spawning a source locally and connecting it with an importer from a node.
+This command is a shorthand for spawning a source locally and connecting it to the given node's importer.
 All *arguments* get passed to *spawn source*.

 Note that *import* implicitly specifies *-a*, and *-r file* has no effect